Dazedgenie/dazed-pawn/README.md

 This mod adds the following:

-- Drug Runs
+- Pawn Runs

 # Installation
 Add to resource folder `[esx]` or `[disc]`

-Start using `start disc-drugsales`
+Start using `start dazed-pawn`

 # Steps

-- Insert Drug Items into `essentialmode.items` table on your database
+- Insert pawn Items into `essentialmode.items` table on your database
-- Configure with your drug items
+- Configure with your pawn items

 # Usage
 1. Go to start location
 2. Pay the price
-3. Get random drug items
-4. Get Random Locations to deliver to sent by phone
+4. Get Random Locations to deliver to sent by phone for specific item

 # Configuration

-Drug Items
+Pawn Items
 ```
 {
-    name = 'Oxy', --Name of Drug
+    name = 'Jewels', --Name of Drug
-    item = 'oxy', --Name of Item
+    item = 'jewels', --Name of Item
     price = {
         500,
         2000